 - TRA trains may be slower but they’re about half the price of HSR trains.
 With that said, you can get discounts on HSR train tickets if you book them early enough or buy them through Klook.

 - TRA tickets can be purchased only as early as 2 weeks in advance.
 HSR tickets are available 4 weeks ahead.

 - TRA trains travel throughout the country, but HSR trains only service cities in the western half of the country at this time.

 - TRA train stations are closer to city center so they’re more conveniently located.
 The majority of HSR stations are located a little outside of the city, so you’ll probably need to catch a bus or arrange for transfers to your hotel.

 It was important for us to be centrally located and be close to the train station so we took TRA trains the entire trip.
 If you’d like to take HSR trains, then you can get up to 35% off on the ticket cost if you purchase it in advance or travel during off-peak hours.
 You’ll see what I mean when you do a route search on the HSR website.

-You can also save on the cost of HSR tickets if you purchase them through KKday.
-They offer an HSR Unlimited Pass as well as discounted single-journey HSR tickets from different cities throughout the country.
+You can also save on the cost of HSR tickets if you purchase them through Klook.
+They offer discounted single-journey HSR tickets from different cities throughout the country.

 6. Invest in a Transportation Card